-Choice Hotels are usually inexpensive, so you won’t often get a good value for your AMEX Membership Rewards points.
-And there are lots of ways to easily earn Hilton points, so we prefer saving our AMEX Membership Rewards points for transfers to airline partners instead!
+Choice Hotels are usually inexpensive so you won’t often get a good value for your Amex Membership Rewards points, and there are lots of ways to easily earn Hilton points, so we prefer saving our Amex Membership Rewards points for transfers to airline partners.

-- You can only transfer AMEX Membership Rewards to loyalty accounts under your name or an authorized user on your card
+- You can only transfer Amex Membership Rewards to loyalty accounts under your name or the name of an authorized user on your card

-The standard redemption value when you redeem AMEX Membership Rewards points for travel through the AMEX Membership Rewards travel portal is 1 cent per point.
-So a $300 flight will cost 30,000 points.
+The standard redemption value when you redeem Amex Membership Rewards points for travel through the Amex Membership Rewards travel portal is 1 cent per point.
+For example, a $300 flight will cost 30,000 points.

-Folks often forget this, and it can be a very good deal for cheap fares.
-However, this is NOT the best way to book fancy Business Class flights and luxury hotels — that’s when you’ll want to transfer your points.
-Unless you’ve got the AMEX Business Platinum card (more on that below!). 🙂
+Using your points through the Amex travel portal can be a very good deal for cheap fares.
+However, this isn’t the best way to book fancy Business Class flights and luxury hotels — that’s when you’ll want to transfer your points — unless you’ve got the Amex Business Platinum card (more on that below).

 |Points||Value of Airfare Through the AMEX Travel Portal||35% Points Rebate Amount|